 Never underestimate a city like Hong Kong.
 Whether your itinerary dabbles in tasting Cantonese delights at street markets, filling your luggage with the latest fashions or finding respite among the chaos in the quieter fringes of the city-state, there’s a little something to please every taste here.

 Want to get started on planning what to do?
-Here are a few of the best places to visit in Hong Kong:
+Here are a few of the best things to do in Hong Kong:

 - Victoria Peak: If you’ve only got time for visiting one attraction in HK, make it Victoria Peak.
 This small mountain, hugging Central and overlooking Victoria Harbour, presents the most legendary view of the Hong Kong skyline to onlookers.
 Even if scaling to the top on the world-famous Peak Tram is the most popular way of getting up, those with less patience for lines and little energy to spare should strap on their hiking shoes and crawl up the trail for an unforgettable experience!